Tengri

-Worship of Tengri is Tengrism.
-The core beings in Tengrism are the Heavenly-Father (Tengri/Tenger Etseg) and the Earth Mother (Eje/Gazar Eej).
-It involves shamanism, animism, totemism and ancestor worship.
+Worship surrounding Tengri is called Tengrism.
+The core beings in Tengrism are the Sky Father (Tenger Etseg) and the Earth Mother (Umay Ana).
+It involves ancestor worship, as Tengri was thought to have been the ancestral progenitor of mankind in Turkic regions and Mongolia, shamanism, animism, and totemism.

 Name

 The oldest form of the name is recorded in Chinese annals from the 4th century BC, describing the beliefs of the Xiongnu.
 It takes the form 撑犁/Cheng-li, which is hypothesized to be a Chinese transcription of Tängri.
-(The Proto-Turkic form of the word has been reconstructed as *Teŋri or *Taŋrɨ.)
+(The Proto-Turkic form of the word has been reconstructed as *Teŋri or, the back-ablauted variant *Taŋrï.)
 Alternatively, a reconstructed Altaic etymology from *T`aŋgiri ("oath" or "god") would emphasize the god's divinity rather than his domain over the sky.
 It is generally assumed the term tengri originally meant "sky".
 Andrey Kononov suggested that the term is formed by the words tän (morning) and injir (evening) into tänri, referring to the sky as whole.